Virginia Woolf and the Natural world

 Supervisions

 After each lecture, there will be 15 minutes’ question time, then we have a break for a cup of tea.
 Then you will have a 1-hour supervision.
-This is a small tutorial group with 3 or 4 students working closely with a supervisor on the book of the day.
-The supervision is one of the most rewarding elements of the course.

-Visits (to be confirmed)
+Visits (details to be confirmed)

 • Afternoon tea and talk at the Orchard Tea Room in Grantchester, much loved by Woolf, Rupert Brooke, Bertrand Russell, John Maynard Keynes, and others